londek/reactea/README.md

 ## General info

-The goal is to create components which are
+The goal is to create components that are

 - dimensions-aware (especially unify all setSize conventions)
 - propful